tybug/snitchvisbot/README.md

 Database is created on first run.
 There's currently no way to deal with database migrations.

-Make sure to provide the bot the `Message Content` intent on the developer portal so the bot can read Kira's messages.
 ### Headless

 If you're running on a headless server, or somewhere without an X server, you'll need to wrap the call in a virtual X server: